In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 Practical Tips

-Keep the limit parameter low for pre-call research.
-Ten posts is more than enough context.
-Save higher limits for bulk analysis workflows where you need to build a content profile across weeks or months.
+Keep limit low for pre-call research.
+Ten posts gives you more than enough context.
+Save higher limits for bulk analysis workflows where you’re building a content profile across weeks or months.

-If you are enriching a large list of prospects, stagger your requests to stay within rate limits.
+If you’re enriching a large list of prospects, stagger your requests to stay within rate limits.
 The API allows 100 requests per minute.
 For a list of 500 profiles, batch them in groups of 80-90 with a 60-second pause between batches.

 The engagement object is useful for filtering noise.
 A post with 300 likes carries more weight than one with 2.
 When building pre-call briefs, sort by engagement first.